-As a property manager, you’re expected to take care of properties (commercial or residential) or vacant land for individuals, investor groups, or families.
+As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, investor groups and families.

-The upside to property management is having a very flexible schedule, low start-up costs, and an almost guaranteed passive income.
+The upside to property management is the flexible schedule, low start-up costs, and an almost guaranteed passive income.

-On the downside, however, it can result in never-ending regulatory controls and licensing requirements due to its nature of being one the biggest sources of complaints to regulatory agencies in various states.
+The downsides include the regulatory controls and licensing requirements.
+It doesn’t help that properties are one of the biggest sources of complaints to regulatory agencies in various states.

-Yet, property management remains a very appealing field to engage in.
+Nonetheless, property management remains a rewarding field to engage in.

-Starting a property management company may be a great business venture, especially for those with experience in property management or real estate (or better yet, both).
+Starting a property management company may be a great business venture, especially for those with experience in property management and/or real estate.

-Among other things, property management companies are required to take care of everything related to the property of the owners, including rent collection, maintenance, control, and acquisition.
+As their name suggests, property management companies take care of everything related their customers’ property, including but not limited to rent collection, maintenance, control and acquisition.

 What Skills Are Necessary Before Starting a Property Management Company?